IsaacSante/IsaacSante/README.md

-I am a software engineer with over four years of experience, specializing in medical innovation products.
+I am a software engineer specializing in medical innovation products.
 Over the past three years, I’ve helped scale a digital immersive room from an MVP to a proprietary system used in over 50 hospitals across the U.S. I led the development of the video playback Python service for this product.

-I’ve also led several medical R&D projects.
-Most recently, I created a macOS desktop app with Electron.js to display projected videos in hospital patient rooms, supporting a Mount Sinai Hospital study on the effects of nature-based content on circadian rhythms.
+I’ve also led medical R&D projects such as a macOS desktop app with Electron.js to display projected videos in hospital patient rooms, supporting a Mount Sinai Hospital study on the effects of nature-based content on circadian rhythms.

-My technical experience includes:

-	•	Rewriting an MVP from open-source OS to Linux in a microservice architecture
-	•	Leading the development of a Python-based 4k video playback microservice on Linux
-	•	Building front-end applications using Next.js, TypeScript, and Tailwind
-	•	Creating custom APIs using Node/Express
-	•	Integrating dynamic content and enhancing visitor engagement using Three.js
-	•	Developing interactive experiences with Electron.js, Vite, TypeScript, GraphQL, and AWS Amplify

 ### Internet Presence
 [![Website](https://img.shields.io/badge/Website-151317?style=for-the-badge&logo=&logoColor=white)](https://isaacsante.com)